jhinnen1/Ionic-health-app/README.md

-An Ionic Progressive Web App (PWA) for health.
-A checklist for some important daily habits.
+An Ionic hybrid mobile app that works on iOS and Android.
+A checklist for some important daily health habits.